somanshurath/uni-course-assignment-sys/README.md

 ## Our Approaches

 #### Heuristic Algorithm Approach
 This approach gives us mutliple (not-optimized) assignments.
 It randomly shuffles the list of professors and assigns them one course at a time, until all the slots are fulfilled.
-This approach gives out all possible permutations of assignments based on preference order
+This approach gives out all possible permutations of assignments based on preference order and our approach.

 ### Hungarian Algorithm Approach
 This approach gives more optimized assignments.
 Here we have utilized the Hungarian algorithm, and implemented that logic to this situation.
+The overall assignment is more optimal and hence fewer in number.